JimmyJimenez2400/Sign-Up-Project/README.md

 # Sign-Up-Project

 This project was based on the TOP, "Project: Sign-Up Form".
-The aim of the project was still use the skills we learned in past lessons in making suitable form such as form, input, label, validation, and pseudo classes as well.
+The aim of the project was to use the skills we learned in past lessons in making suitable form with form, input, label, validation, and pseudo classes as well.
+Mimicking the design file as best as possible and adding media queries for mobile devices.

 Technologies use were HTML, CSS, and JavaScript.